influxdata/docs-v2/content/v2.0/security/secrets/use-vault.md

 ---
 title: Store secrets in Vault
-description: Manage secrets in InfluxDB using the InfluxDB UI or the influx CLI. v2.0/tags: [secrets, security]
+description: Use Vault as an InfluxDB secret store and manage secrets through the in InfluxDB API. v2.0/tags: [secrets, security]
 menu:
   v2_0: